Skip to main content

 Zoho Desk offers customer support software with tools and automation options that automate agent workflows.
 For instance, Zoho Desk’s software provides omnichannel support with a single-view dashboard so agents can handle customer issues in one place.
 The ticket management system can organize tickets according to status, due date, and priority.

 Other Zoho Desk features include self-service resources, SLAs, AI, an advanced response editor, and built-in analytics.
 The platform allows you to track customer data and generate reports with key performance metrics.
-Users can also create dashboards to visualize and track specific ticket metrics.
+Users can create dashboards to visualize and track specific ticket metrics.
+Teams can also integrate Zoho Desk with other Zoho tools to create a unified ecosystem.

 Zoho Desk also features an AI-powered assistant, Zia, which can detect how customers feel based on their language and automatically route tickets to agents with that context.
 Additionally, Zia can auto-tag tickets and notify agents when unusual activity takes place in the ticket workflow.

-Pricing: Plans start at $7 per user/month.
-A free plan and a 15-day free trial are available.
+Pricing: Plans start at $7 per user/month, billed annually.
+A 15-day free trial is available.

 9. ServiceNow